DanyEVO/Algorithms/README.md

-# Merge Sort
+# Sorting Algorithms
-In this project I sort an array using the merge sort algorithm.
+In this project I'll go through a few sorting algorithms.